martin-eden/lua_code_formatter/readme.txt

 Requirements

   Sole requirement is Lua v5.3.
 Earlier versions will not work.
-  (I've made a backport for Lua v5.1.
-See "5.1" branch.
-It is not affected by recent changes and probably will be dropped someday.)

   It may or may not work under Windows.
 I've not tested it there.